Reporting Accidents involving University Vehicles

 Accidents in which there is a personal injury or death are to be reported immediately to local law enforcement (i.e., local police, sheriff or highway patrol) by calling 911.

-- Drivers must remain at the scene of the accident until authorized to leave by the police.
+- Drivers must remain at the scene of the accident until authorized to leave by law enforcement.

 - Drivers should notify their department of the accident as soon as reasonably possible.